jouhui/property-friends/README.md

 ## 2. Property valuation estimation API

 This is an API to estimate the valuation of a property in Chile.
+It is located in the `api` folder.

-### Asumptions
+### Assumptions

 Suggestions for improvement are [here](#suggestions-for-improvement).